DevKevs/do-validator/README.md

 # Installation

-you can install the package using:
+You can install the package using:

 ```sh
 npm install do-validator